Oct 14, 2022

 A counter example at SurveyMonkey

 When I ran the Growth team at SurveyMonkey, we solely focused on building a passionate base of individual users.
 They were happy with the product, but had no need for enterprise upgrade.
 Ultimately, there was no user reasoning to move to the enterprise product; it was based on the revenue strategy of the business.
-To sell to the enterprise, Surveymonkey had to completely change the product or use a traditional top-down motion that ran in parallel but didn’t leverage their greatest asset: their passionate user base.
+To sell to the enterprise, SurveyMonkey had to completely change the product or use a traditional top-down motion that ran in parallel but didn’t leverage their greatest asset: their passionate user base.

 How to layer on product-led sales